Fort Peck Indian Reservation: Government

 The Fort Peck Tribes adopted their first written constitution in 1927.
 The Tribes voted to reject a new constitution under the Indian Reorganization Act in 1934.
-The original constitution was amended in 1952 and completely rewritten and adopted in 1960.
+The original constitution was amended in 1952 by then-Chairman William Knorr.
+It was completely rewritten and adopted in 1960 by then-Chairman Austin Buckles.
 The present constitution remains one of the few modern tribal constitutions that still includes provisions for general councils, the traditional tribal type of government.
 The official governing body of the Fort Peck Tribes is the Tribal Executive Board, composed of twelve voting members, plus a chairman, vice-chairman, secretary-accountant, and sergeant-at-arms.
 All members of the governing body, except the secretary-accountant, are elected at large every two years.

 The Tribal Government has control over most activities inside of the reservation borders.
 The Tribe has its own court system, jail, and treatment center.
 In addition to the Tribal Government, there are also city and county governments, as well as a Sisseton Wahpeton Sioux Council.
 The Tribal Headquarters are located in Poplar, widely viewed as the capital of the Reservation.
 The Bureau of Indian Affairs has the Fort Peck Agency located in Poplar.